 \subsection{Entropic Uncertainty Relations}

-Entropic uncertainty relations are quite integral in the study of quantum information theory in general and its various applications such as analysis of quantum cryptographic protocols.
+Entropic uncertainty relations are quite integral in the study of quantum information theory in general and its various applications, such as analysis of quantum cryptographic protocols.
 See \cite{Coles2017Feb, Wehner2010Feb} for comprehensive surveys on this topic.
-As an example, we can see the well known EU relation by Maassen and Uffink \cite{maassen1988generalized}, whose strengthened version by Coles et al. \cite{Coles2017Feb} we present below.
+As an example, we can see the well-known EU relation by Maassen and Uffink \cite{maassen1988generalized}, whose strengthened version by Coles et al. \cite{Coles2017Feb} we present below.
 The Maassen-Uffink relation states that for a quantum state $\rho_{A}$, if one performs two MUB measurements $\Z$ and $\X$ on it, the resulting uncertainty will have the following lower bound:

 However, quantum systems could be correlated with other quantum systems too.
 In that case, conditioning on those correlated systems gives rise to interesting uncertainty relations as shown by Berta et al. \cite{Berta2010Sep}.
-They have shown that if the subsystem $A$ of a bipartite system $\rho_{AB}$ is arbitrarily correlated with some quantum system $B$, then performing $\Z$ and $\X$ basis measurement on $A$ will have the following lower bound for conditional entropies:
+They have shown that if the subsystem $A$ of a bipartite system $\rho_{AB}$ is arbitrarily correlated with some quantum system $B$, then performing $\Z$ and $\X$ basis measurements on $A$ will have the following lower bound for conditional entropies:

-where $d$ is the number of possible outcomes in $\Z$ and $\X$ basis measurement, and also the dimension of the subsystems $A$ and $B$.
-Note that, in this case, we are considering $\Z$ and $\X$ to be MUB, but the original formulation by Berta et al. \cite{berta2010uncertainty} holds for any pair of observables, and a slight modification comes on the right hand side of equation \eqref{eq:berta}.
+where $d$ is the number of possible outcomes in the $\Z$ and $\X$ basis measurement, and also the dimension of the subsystems $A$ and $B$.
+Note that, in this case, we are considering $\Z$ and $\X$ to be MUB, but the original formulation by Berta et al. \cite{berta2010uncertainty} holds for any pair of observables, and a slight modification comes on the right-hand side of inequality \eqref{eq:berta}.
 Among the generalizations of the Maassen-Uffink relation to involve more than two MUB measurements, the one that we use in this work is found in one of the works by Sanchez \cite{sanchez1993entropic}.
-In this generalization, if we consider $d$ MUBs given that the dimension $d$ is a prime number, then the sum of the entropies of the resulting classical random variables $M_i^A$ for all $i \in \{1, ..., d + 1\}$, we have:
+In this generalization, if we consider $d$ MUBs given that the dimension $d$ is a prime number, then the sum of the entropies of the resulting classical random variables $M_i^A$ for all $i \in \{1, ..., d + 1\}$ is as follows:

 where we see the usage of the fact that there are $d + 1$ MUBs if $d$ is a prime power as discussed in the previous section.